janus-idp/backstage-showcase/showcase-docs/getting-started.md

 - **Data Collection Overview**:
   - **Events Tracked**: Page visits, clicks on links or buttons.
   - **Common Data Points for All Events**:
-    - User-related info: Locale, timezone, userAgent (browser and OS details).
+    - User-related info: locale, timezone, userAgent (browser and OS details).
-    - Page-related info: Title, Category, Extension name, URL, path, referrer, search parameters.
+    - Page-related info: title, category, extension name, URL, path, referrer, search parameters.

 The telemetry data will only be used for internal analysis and product improvements.
 The collected data is analyzed to understand user interactions with the application while maintaining user anonymity and privacy.